 Budget holders unable to make any of the savings were required to detail reasons in an exception report for consideration and approval.
-Whilst the savings were incorporated into the budget setting process and effectively removed at the start of the year, ICT did not identify their savings of £0.5m which will be carried forward and will require the identification of permanent savings in 2021/22.
+Whilst the savings were incorporated into the budget setting process and effectively removed at the start of the year, permanent savings in Digital Data and Technology will be carried forward to 2022/23.
 The Strategic Change Board reviews the savings profile over the medium term on an ongoing basis.